September gardening tips

 Head gardener Kevin Martin tells us what he’ll be doing in the Glyndebourne gardens in the coming weeks and shares his top tips for your garden.

-Join us on 3 September for our Open Gardens when you’ll be able to ask Kevin all your gardening queries!
+Join us on 31 August and 1 September for our Open Days when you’ll be able to ask Kevin all your gardening queries!

-L-R: Gardeners Greg Coote, Giovanni Conte and Kevin Martin in the Mary Christie Rose Garden earlier this summer.
+L-R: Gardeners Greg Coote, Giovanni Conte and Kevin Martin in the Mary Christie Rose Garden.

 Photo: James Bellorini